11. Right to Acquire

 - Inform the tenant of the effect of Sections 140 and 141 of the Housing Act 1985 that is the likelihood of a second notice to complete

-4.10.3 If the tenant failed to comply with a first notice to complete, landlords may serve a second notice to complete (see Form RTA 5: Notice to Complete) in writing:
+4.10.3 If the tenant fails to comply with a first notice to complete, landlords may serve a second notice to complete (see Form RTA 5: Notice to Complete) in writing:

 - Giving tenants a further reasonable period to complete (at least 56 days)